kubernetes/website/docs/admin/high-availability.md

 So far we have set up state storage, and we have set up the API server, but we haven't run anything that actually modifies cluster state, such as the controller manager and scheduler.
 To achieve this reliably, we only want to have one actor modifying state at a time, but we want replicated instances of these actors, in case a machine dies.
-To achieve this, we are going to use a lease-lock in etcd to perform master election.
-We will use the `--leader-elect` flag for each scheduler and controller-manager, using etcd locks this will ensure that only 1 instance of the scheduler and controller-manager are running at once.
+To achieve this, we are going to use a lease-lock in the API to perform master election.
+We will use the `--leader-elect` flag for each scheduler and controller-manager, using a lease in the API will ensure that only 1 instance of the scheduler and controller-manager are running at once.

 ### Installing configuration files